 Provost Review of Grade Appeal Decision: In the event that the Grade Appeal Decision is unsatisfactory to either the student or course instructor, both the student and the course instructor shall have five (5) business days (excluding University holidays) from the receipt of the Grade Appeal Decision to request that the Office of the Provost review the Grade Appeal Decision (the “Provost Review Notice”).
 A Provost Review Notice shall be in writing and must include:

 - All documents comprising the Notice of Appeal;

 - A copy of the Grade Appeal Decision;

 - A cover letter detailing the specific reasons that the student or course instructor believes that the Grade Appeal Decision is incorrect.

 - If the course for which the Grade is being appealed is a prerequisite to another course, the student appealing the Grade may seek written permission from the Office of the Provost to enroll in the next course in the sequence while the appeal is pending, which permission shall be granted or denied in the sole discretion of the Office of the Provost.

 - No legal counsel for the student or course instructor may be involved in any step of the Grade appeal process.

-- No legal counsel will be present during the grade appeal process.
-The student may withdraw the appeal at any juncture by a written request to the School Dean who will notify the Provost.
+- A student may withdraw a Grade appeal at any juncture by making a written request to the Dean or Appeal Faculty, who will notify the Office of the Provost.